-A broken pointed Palaeolithic flint handaxe was found on the beach at Bacton by W. B. Nichols at some time prior to 1920.
-This object is illustrated in (S1) and described by Reid Moir as having been found "…on the talus at the base…" of a cliff section located "…about half-a-mile to the north-west of Bacton".
+This object is illustrated in (S2) and described by Reid Moir as having been found "…on the talus at the base…" of a cliff section located "…about half-a-mile to the north-west of Bacton".
 Reid Moir described the implement as "…the upper anterior portion of a platessiform Palaeolithic implement of Chellean type".
 It was thought to have come from a layer of "irregularly-bedded gravel" that overlay the Cromer Forest Bed deposits.
-A small "trimmed flake" illustrated in (S1) was found, along with a number of other example, in situ within this gravel.
+A small "trimmed flake" illustrated in (S2) was also found, along with a number of other examples, in situ within this gravel.

 These finds are also listed in (S3) and noted on (S4) and in (S5)-(S8), although in all cases little additional information is given.
 According to (S5) the handaxe is held by the Ipswich Museum (which may also hold the flake found).

 It should be noted that the mapped extent of this record is only a very rough approximation of the area in which these finds were probably recovered.